The IMACS Cluster Building Survey: V. Further Evidence for Starburst Recycling from Quantitative Galaxy Morphologies: Discussion

-However, while identification uncertainties may permit an SB merger-fraction high enough to account for the number of PSBs, uncertainties in the efficacy of such events in creating bulge-dominated, quiescent remnants appear to run in the opposite direction.
-First, {\it none} of the ``Sbc" mergers from \citet{Lotz08} terminate in non-starforming systems.
-Second, according to \citet[][see their Fig.\ 15]{Hopkins10}, assuming most of our disky SBs are indeed CSF-derived or fall into their ``gas-rich" category, bulge formation is preferentially {\it suppressed} in mergers of these systems compared to those involving bulge-dominated and/or gas-poor galaxies.
-Combined, these effects might drastically reduce the number of major-merging SBs that could result in both bulge-dominated and quiescent remnants, i.e., systems which actually resemble our PSBs.
+Interestingly, {\it none} of the ``Sbc" mergers from \citet{Lotz08} terminate in non-starforming systems.
+Although these authors do not employ AGN feedback in their simulations, the effectiveness of this process in stifling star formation or leading to poststarburst remnants remains questionable \citep{Brown09, Wild09, DeBuhr10, DeBuhr11, Snyder11}.
+Furhter, according to \citet[][see their Figure 15]{Hopkins10}, assuming most of our disky SBs are indeed CSF-derived or fall into their ``gas-rich" category, bulge formation is preferentially {\it suppressed} in mergers of these systems compared to those involving bulge-dominated or gas-poor galaxies.
+Combined, these effects might substantially reduce the number of major-merging SBs that could result in both bulge-dominated and quiescent remnants, i.e., systems which actually resemble our PSBs.

-One could argue that the companion of a merging SB -- which may not have been captured in the spectroscopic catalogue -- might be bulge-dominated / gas-poor and therefore that the remnant would efficiently grow a bulge.
-However, mergers involving local red and blue galaxies -- a proxy for this scenario -- have been estimated by \citet{Chou12} to be about an order of magnitude less common than mergers involving two blue galaxies.
+One could argue that the companion of a merging SB -- which may not be captured in the spectroscopic catalog -- might be bulge-dominated or gas-poor and thus that the remnant would efficiently grow a bulge.
+However, mergers involving local red and blue galaxies -- a proxy for this scenario -- have been estimated by \citet{Chou12} to be about ten times less common than mergers involving two blue galaxies.
 Therefore, though the analogy is not perfect, the probability that most of our SB mergers involve a gas-poor companion appears low.

-Finally, there may be a more general constraint to consider.
+There may also be a more general constraint to consider.
 Both numerical \citep[e.g.,][]{Lotz08, Lotz10b} and observational studies \citep[e.g.,][]{Poggianti99} suggest that bulge-building (in mergers or otherwise) is delayed with respect to the cessation of starburst activity.
-If the delay is significant and a large portion of poststarbursts come from CSF-derived SBs (which are likely to be disk-dominated), then a substantial fraction of PSBs should be disky.
-This is clearly not the case (see Table 3).
+If the delay is significant and a large portion of poststarbursts come from CSF-derived SBs (likely to be disk-dominated) then a substantial fraction of PSBs should be disky.
+This is clearly not the case (see Table \ref{tbl:sersic_stats}).